 First, bathroom tile used for interior applications, such as showers and bathtubs, is dense and either vitreous or impervious.
 Vitreous tile absorbs no more than 3 percent of its weight in water while impervious tile, the densest available, absorbs less than 0.5 percent of its weight.
-Second, the type of tile that many homeowners wish to paint is often subjected to a great deal of everyday abuse, and our experts say that painted tile is best suited to areas that are not high traffic.
+Second, the type of tile that many homeowners wish to paint is often subjected to a great deal of everyday abuse and painted tile is best suited to areas that are not high traffic.
 For instance, shower tile receives vast amounts of water possibly several times a day, along with soap scum buildup, and painted tile in this space would likely not last long.

 Does this mean tile can't be painted?
 No. But it does mean you can't skip preparation techniques, including scuffing and cleaning the tile.
 You also should accept the fact that painted tile will never look the same as replacement tile.
 The most vibrant and durable tile colors and designs are those that are incorporated during the firing process.
 That said, if you want to paint your tile, here are four of the best tile paints to try.

 XIM Tile Doc is almost a legend in the world of tile paints.
 The company likes to call itself the "undisputed durability champ" based on extensive independent testing.
 But laboratory tests are one thing, and real-life is another.
 For years, XIM Tile Doc has been an easy-to-use tile cover in tough commercial applications, including public bathrooms, hotels, and schools.
 As a bonder product, XIM Tile Doc is specifically meant to stick.
 And because tile is frequently subjected to hot water, this product is formulated with that purpose in mind.